 Savory Pastries That Go Well Beyond the Pie

-Meat pies may be the headliner, but the savory menu at Ackroyd’s is deeper than most people expect.
-Sausage rolls, pasties, scotch pies, and macaroni pies all make regular appearances, each one representing a different corner of Scottish food culture that rarely gets attention outside the UK.
+Meat pies may be the headliner, but the savory lineup at Ackroyd’s goes deeper than most people expect.
+Sausage rolls, scotch pies, and macaroni pies each represent a different corner of Scottish comfort food that rarely gets attention in the United States.

 Sweet Treats That Deserve Their Own Spotlight